Generation X: Crack epidemic and AIDS

-Gen Xers came of age or were children during the 1980s crack epidemic, which disproportionately impacted urban areas as well as the African-American community in the U.S. Drug turf battles increased violent crime, and crack addiction impacted communities and families.
+Gen Xers came of age or were children during the 1980s crack epidemic, which disproportionately impacted urban areas as well as the African-American community in the U.S. Drug turf battles increased violent crime, and crack cocaine addiction affected communities and families.
 Between 1984 and 1989, the homicide rate for black males aged 14 to 17 doubled in the U.S., and the homicide rate for black males aged 18 to 24 increased almost as much.
-The crack epidemic had a destabilizing impact on families, with an increase in the number of children in foster care.
+The crack epidemic destabilized families, with an increase in the number of children in foster care.
 In 1986, President Reagan signed the Anti-Drug Abuse Act to enforce strict mandatory minimum sentencing for drug users.
 He also increased the federal budget for supply-reduction efforts.

 The AIDS epidemic of the 1980s and 1990s loomed over the adolescence and young adulthood of Generation X. The disease was first clinically observed in the U.S. in 1981; by 1985, an estimated one-to-two million Americans were HIV-positive.
 This particularly hit the LGBT community.
 As the virus spread, at a time before effective treatments were available, a public panic ensued.
 Sex education programs in schools were adapted to address the AIDS epidemic, which taught Gen X students that sex could kill them.